Tell us about your case, and we will tell you how we can help!

 Your path to safety starts here.
 Speak with a Fresno domestic violence attorney today.
 Fill out our online form or call us at (559) 900-1263.

-What are the Legal Consequences of Domestic Violence?
+What Are the Legal Consequences of Domestic Violence?

 It is important to recognize that accusations can stem from misunderstandings, exaggerations, or even false claims.
 The legal definition of domestic violence in California is broad, which can lead to varying interpretations and, consequently, accusations that might not accurately reflect the situation.